fuzziqersoftware/resource_dasm/README.md

     Notes:
     *0: Produces a 32-bit BMP if a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icm4/8, ics# for ics4/8, kcs# for kcs4/8).
-If no monochrome reosurce exists, produces a 24-bit BMP instead.
+If no monochrome resource exists, produces a 24-bit BMP instead.
 All color information in the original resource is reproduced in the output, even for fully-transparent pixels.
 If the icon was originally intended to be used with a nonstandard compositing mode, the colors of fully-